rso136/Solver/README.md

 Description: Solver is a node application intended to demonstrate Full Stack capabilities.

-The primary technologies utilized in this application is as follows:
+The primary technologies utilized in this application are as follows:

 - Node.js
 - Express.js